fxn/monochrome-theme.el/README.md

     (load-theme 'monochrome)

-This theme is based on the builtin dichromacy theme, it is basically white on black, except for errors and a few things.
+This theme is based on the builtin dichromacy theme, it is basically gray on black, except for errors and a few things.

 Patches welcome!